 Fortunately this version of the toy would be a lot smaller.
 But we had to overcome other technical problems.
 In the original toy, you only need to drop 1 figurine.
 For “Jack & The Beanstalk” I wanted to have 10 puzzles pieces that could be stacked on top of each other.
 The hard part was to make sure that every time you added an extra piece, this last piece would land exactly on the right place.
 We had to make many prototypes before it worked.
 Another problem was the opposite.
 When you removed pieces from the bottom side, sometimes the puzzle pieces on top would block everything.
 But eventually we got everything working like a charm.

 Another concern was to make de ladder strong enough.
 The cutout inside the puzzle pieces has a very specific shape.
 Because of this cutout a puzzle piece will only drop down to the next step when it rotates 180°.
-Therefor you can’t remove any puzzle pieces from the ladders, except on the very top and bottom side.
+Therefore you can’t remove any puzzle pieces from the ladders, except on the very top and bottom side.
 To avoid that children would break the ladders when they tried to do that anyway (you know, children…), we made it impossible by giving the horizontal steps in the ladder a radius.

 After we solved all technical issues, I started concentrating on the challenges and the artwork for the puzzle pieces.
 I wanted to make it possible that you could build different looking beanstalks with the same puzzle pieces.
 This was like a connection game for me, because artwork on one puzzle piece needed to continue on adjacent ones.

 When I was working on this, I realized that it would be very difficult for young children, if the artwork on front and backside would be completely different.
-Therefor the artwork of the beanstalk parts on both sides is similar, except that it’s mirrored.
+Therefore the artwork of the beanstalk parts on both sides is similar, except that it’s mirrored.
 And sometimes there is a figurine on one of the sides.
 The advantage is twofold.
 Firstly, you don’t have to flip over each puzzle piece when you are looking for a specific beanstalk shape.
 Secondly, when you solve a challenge, the final image on both sides of the ladders will look OK.
 If the artwork on the puzzle pieces was completely different on both sides, one side would look scrambled.
 Of course, only the front side will look identical to the challenge.

 From a conceptual point of view there are other differences between puzzle pieces.
 One piece (the straight one) can’t be placed wrong, it does not matter how you put it on top of the ladder.
 The result will always be the same.
 But other puzzle pieces have two (left/right or front/back) or four possible orientations.
 When you try to solve a challenge you have to count how many steps a puzzle piece will fall.
 If the number of steps is even, you can place your puzzle piece in the same orientation as the final one you need.
 But if the number of steps is uneven, you need to place the puzzle piece upside-down, with the right artwork on the opposite side.
 This sounds harder than it is, but don’t forget this game is for young children of age 4 and up.
 For easy challenges you only need a few puzzle pieces.
 For hard challenges, you need them all.